ucsb-cs9/s25/_lab/lab04.md

 ## Instructions
 For this lab, you will need to create three files:

-1. Stack.py - file containing your class definition of a Python Stack using Python Lists
+1. **Stack.py - file containing your class definition of a Python Stack using Python Lists
-2. lab04.py - file containing your solution to writing the network_path_exists function (renamed from maze_path_exists)
+2. lab04.py - file containing your solution to writing the `network_path_exists()` function
 3. testFile.py - file containing pytest functions testing if your solution works as expected

 ### lab04.py